 We have worked with influential British academics to create a doll body that is realistic and based on the actual proportions of those of a nine year old child.
-We spent months working with Dr Margaret Ashwell*, science consultant and former director of the British Nutrition Foundation, and Professor David McCarthy** of London Metropolitan University to work out the specific dimensions to create a scaled doll body (with the exception of the head) that reflects the childlike body of a nine year old child.
+We spent months working with Dr Margaret Ashwell*, science consultant and former director of the British Nutrition Foundation, and Professor David McCarthy** of London Metropolitan University to work out the specific dimensions to create a scaled doll body (with the exception of the head, to allow for hairplay) that reflects the childlike body of a nine year old child.

 • Real – Bright – Brave – Imaginative